originphp/framework/origin/docs/getting-started.md

 ## Super Quick Tutorial

-What we are going to do is remove the sample files, and then use the Make plugin to generate the models,views and controllers to give you an idea how quick you can build apps.
+What we are going to do is remove the sample files, and then use the Generate plugin to generate the models,views and controllers to give you an idea how quick you can build apps.

 Lets uninstall the bookmarks files (later on you can re-download these if you want)